-All architectural drawings are to be done using either AutoCAD, Revit, or hand drafting media.
+All architectural drawings (floor plans, vertical sections and elevations and construction details) are to be done using either AutoCAD, Revit, or hand drafting media.
 There are to be NO EXCEPTIONS to this requirement.

 Plans, sections, and elevations, at all scales, from overall floor plan, to a detail, are to be drawn with drawing media.